Liendel-Nyssieu/peer-to-peer_ft/README.txt

 make sure not to change any of the following elements:
 	-ports.txt (they contain the available ports for the program, please do not change aither the name or the content of the file)
-	-/files/ (the folder containing the files to possibly share, please do not change its name or location, but feel free to add files)
+	-/files/ (the folder containing the files to possibly share, please do not change its name nor its location, but feel free to add files in it)